Road & Bridge Revenues

 According to ORC Section 4504.18, the funds generated from the license registration fees shall be used “for the construction, reconstruction, improvement, maintenance and repair of township roads, bridges and culverts; for purchasing, erecting and maintaining traffic signs, markers, lights and signals; for purchasing road machinery and equipment, and planning, constructing and maintaining suitable buildings to house such equipment”.

 Miami Township receives a portion of the state's tax on motor vehicle fuel consumption.
 The Township receives a portion of the taxes collected based on the number of gallons purchased by consumers and not the price per gallon at the pump.
-Miami Township receives approximately $190,000 per year from this revenue source to be used for roadway related expenses.
-The overall increase in fuel efficiency and use of alternative fuels have caused a slight decline in yearly revenues generated from gasoline taxes.
-Click Here to view Miami Township's estimated 2018-20 Gasoline Tax revenues in relation to other government agencies located within Montgomery County.
+Click Here to view Miami Township's 2020-21 Gasoline Tax revenue estimates in relation to other government agencies located within Montgomery County.

 Austin Landing Facts